c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

     order: 701
 ---

-Here is a summary of _all_ the features of C3 and changes from C
+Here is a summary of _all_ the features of C3 and how it differs from C.

 ## Symbols and literals